DHI/react-components/packages/react-components-lab/docs/CONTRIBUTING.md

 ## Pull Requests (PR)

-When creating a PR, please explain what it does and make sure to link the relevant issues to it using the Github keywords or through the GUI.
+When creating a PR, please explain the functionality of the component and make sure to link the relevant GitHub issues.

 Moreover, ensure that you are going through the PR template instructions.